 To capture the donor signal, Klingensmith installed the dual-feed CEL-FI Wideband Omni Donor antenna on the ledge outside the third floor.

 “Through trial and error, we discovered that we needed to be at ground level, or as low as possible to pull in the donor signal due to the density of macro sites,” he says.
 “This minimizes the number of sites that you can see.
 The NUs were located in the sub-cellar, so we ran two donor cable runs from the outside into the mechanical room on the third floor, and then we ran them all the way into the sub-cellar.”

 The installation took place in two stages.
-In the earlier phase of construction, Klingensmith and his team of five installers ran Cat6 cable through the open walls and ceilings.
+In the earlier phase of construction, Klingensmith and his team of five installers ran category cable through the open walls and ceilings.
 As construction evolved, they returned to install the CUs, NUs, and donor antenna.
-The Cel-Fi WAVE remote monitoring and management platform proved to be invaluable during the installation process.
+The CEL-FI WAVE remote monitoring and management platform proved to be invaluable during the installation process.

-“When we lit up the system, we discovered that one of the Cat6 cables had been nicked during construction.
-Cel-Fi WAVE enabled us to quickly diagnose the problem,” says Klingensmith.
+“When we lit up the system, we discovered that one of the category cables had been nicked during construction.
+CEL-FI WAVE enabled us to quickly diagnose the problem,” says Klingensmith.
 “With passive DAS technology, we have to take a reactive approach and wait for the client to tell us it’s not working.
 From there, we could have 100 possible points of failure, and we have to troubleshoot them one by one.
-With Cel-Fi QUATRA, we know exactly where the problem originates and we can fix it immediately.
+With CEL-FI QUATRA, we know exactly where the problem originates and we can fix it immediately.
 This saves us hours of troubleshooting time.”